schoolsbycounty

 • NCES data covers public schools only.
 Private school enrollment and performance are not included in county scores.

-• Per-pupil expenditure reflects total current spending and may include costs (e.g., transportation, facilities) that vary widely by geography.
+• Per-pupil expenditure reflects current operating spending and excludes capital outlays and debt service.
+Transportation and operations can still vary widely by geography.

 • Graduation rates are adjusted cohort rates for public high schools.
 Alternative education programs and GED completion are not counted.